Jean Segura Player Props: Marlins vs. Mets

 |Games w/1+ RBI

+- Mets pitchers combine to allow 13 total home runs at a rate of 1.9 per game (fifth-most in the league).

-- Senga will start for the Mets, his first of the season.
+- The Mets will send Megill (1-0) out to make his second start of the season.

-- The righty is making his MLB debut at 30 years old.
+- His last time out was on Saturday against the Miami Marlins, when the righty went five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.